SinghShreyas/hackerrank/README.md

 # hackerrank
-This repository is built to help people who got stuck on hackerrank problems.
+This repository is built to help those people who got stuck on hackerrank problems.